tescah/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

 >> Python 3 because course material for the bootcamp is compatible with Python versions 3.0.
 All HackerRank Python pre-work is configured for Python 3 only.
-Therefore, Python 3 is the was installed.
+Therefore, Python 3  was installed.

 ### Q2.
 Which Python Version Installed